 Everyone comes into the world with world-changing perspectives.
 Most of us though, fall by the wayside of fulfilling that.
 We compromise on our dreams and the world misses out.
 A young trans-attracted man’s experience offers an extreme example of what happens when we compromise, and how powerful stories are.

 No one comes into the world with nothing to offer.
 That’s especially true for trans-attracted men and transgender women.
-For my newest client, what he came to offer was not only his gender paradigm-busting trans-attraction, but also a desire to make people laugh.
+For my newest client, what he came to offer was not only his gender paradigm-busting trans-attraction, but also a desire to entertain.

-When very young, “Jeff” knew comedy was his passion.
+When very young, “Jeff” knew entertainment was his passion.
 Now at 23, he still does.
-But in the 23 years, Jeff talked himself into fear and dread about even thinking about stepping on stage.
-In that fear and dread, Jeff sees himself as a deviant, someone not only isn’t worthy of comedic success, but romantic success too.
+But in the 23 years, Jeff talked himself into fear and dread about even thinking about being an entertainer.
+In that fear and dread, Jeff sees himself as a deviant, someone not only isn’t worthy of entertainment success, but romantic success too.

 Here’s his story.